-MBA 500 Graduate Orientation.....0 cr.
+MBA 500 Foundations in Graduate Studies0 cr.

 The Cleary University MBA program places unique demands and expectations on the student.
 Computer and Internet technologies to help students learn more efficiently and effectively are emphasized.
 In addition to the content presented in this online course, students are also invited to an on-campus component of this course.
-Software and Internet techniques to maximize information technology in learning, which have counterparts in business practice, will be explored.
 Overall strategies for academic success, such as graduate-level approaches to secondary research, and writing at the graduate level are reviewed.
-This class familiarizes students with the University's graduate academic policies and resources.
+This class familiarizes students with the University's learning management systems, graduate academic policies, online library, and other resources.
 Successful completion of this course is required for continuation in the MBA program.